-1) Extreme storm events in 2007 produced increased mine contact storm water flows, and in response, the mine upgraded and expanded its mine-site storm water collection, treatment, and discharge system.
-Substantial facility changes included installing a system to capture runoff from the back slope at the mill and the mill road, improving Ponds C and D, increasing the pumping capacity to the TSF WWTP, and modifying the TSF WWTP diffuser, which relieved a bottleneck in the system allowing the discharge rate to match the TSF WWTP's throughput capacity.
-These are material and substantial alterations to the facility that occurred after issuance of the prior permit.
-Changes to the permit's flow limits reflect these facility upgrades necessary for managing water during large storms like those experienced in 2007.
-These increases comply with all effluent guidelines and WQS including antidegradation (See subpoint (C) of the antidegradation analysis in Section 9.3).
+Extreme storm events in 2007 produced new information about increased mine contact storm water flows, and in response to that information, the mine expanded its mine-site storm water collection, treatment, and discharge system.
+Upgrades included capture of runoff from the back slope at the mill and the mill road, improvements to Ponds C and D, increased pumping capacity to the TSF WWTP, and modification to the TSF WWTP diffuser, which relieved a bottleneck in the system allowing the discharge rate to match the TSF WWTP's throughput capacity.
+Changes in the permit's flow limits result from facility upgrades necessary for managing water during large storms like those experienced in